JonasToth/gitforge.nvim/development_resources/specification/issue_view.md

     - should be configurable on what to fold away by default
 - folding of `<detail>` sections (in comments)
 - folding of `hidden` comments
+- [foldtext.nvim](https://github.com/OXY2DEV/foldtext.nvim) seems a to be a fitting plugin for that